Beware of Eric Dalius’ New Ponzi Scheme Disguised as MemeGames

 The Multi-level marketing structure and the elements of a Ponzi scheme

-The structure of MemeGames raises significant red flags reminiscent of Dalius’ past fraudulent activities:
+The structure of MemeGames Scam raises significant red flags reminiscent of Dalius’ past fraudulent activities:

 Recruitment Focus: The Ambassador Program works on principles like those of the pyramid schemes, where people are motivated to bring their friends along.